evolvepreetham/evolve.3x.-team396-/README.md

 Test FLEET CHARGE: Load a sample fleet schedule and observe how the system automatically reserves and optimizes charging assignments.

-📜 License
-This project is proudly open-source and is licensed under the MIT License.
-Please see the LICENSE file for full details.

 🙌 Acknowledgements
 This project was conceived and developed as part of the Hackathon Hubli initiative.
 We are grateful for the opportunity to tackle real-world challenges in the critical fields of energy and sustainable mobility.